-Plastic contamination is inescapable.
-Plastic micro-and nanoparticles — as well as the chemical compounds used to produce the polymers — are ubiquitous in the environment and present formidable confounding factors that make it impossible to establish causal relationships between a single chemical and measured human health outcomes.
+Plastic contamination is also inescapable.
+Plastic micro-and nanoparticles — as well as the chemical compounds used to produce the polymers — are ubiquitous in the environment and present formidable confounding factors for replicability and causality.

 Those chemicals exist in, and are mostly inseparable from:

 - surroundings (floors, walls, draperies, fabric coverings etc.),